 If you have filed an application to reopen and you are waiting to obtain a response from the Department, you should carefully time any inquiries as to the status of your pending application so that you don’t accidentally alert the Department to the fact it must act immediately.
 If you have been waiting for the application to be decided and more than 90 days have gone by, first contact your medical provider’s office to determine the date upon which the application was actually transmitted to the Department (because this may have been well after your reopening application medical exam).
 Remember, the Department is under no legal obligations to act until it has received sufficient information, from which its experienced employees should have recognized that an application to reopen was being filed.

-Spencer Parr is an attorney/partner at Washington Law Center who specializes in Washington labor & industries, social security disability, & serious personal injury.
+Spencer Parr is an attorney/partner at Washington Law Center who specializes in Washington labor & industries, workers compensation, & serious personal injury.
 He is experienced in working all across the US as he has worked cases in Washington, California, New York, & Arizona.
 Click here to learn more about Spencer Parr.